-Whether you’re gathering for game day, a night with girlfriends or need a sweet, easy treat for your family, this Easy S’mores Dessert Dip will hit the spot!
+Whether for game day, a night with girlfriends, or need a sweet, easy treat for your family, this Easy S’mores Dessert Dip will hit the spot!
 This twist on an iconic campfire treat takes just minutes to make and everyone will beg for the recipe!!

 Much as I enjoyed toasting s’mores as a kid, this S’mores Dip Recipe is SO much tastier.
 And no charred, molten marshmallows needed.

 - This easy s’mores dessert dip is only 3 ingredients and perfect for game day, summer parties, afterschool snacks, and more.
 The classic s’mores recipe takes me back to those family picnics along the Roaring Fork outside of Aspen.